Floydlang/floyd/Docs/Floyd toplevel.md

 ### IDEA: TASK DISPATCHER

 This part lets you queue up tasks that have dependencies between them, and it will r ???
 This only increases performance = part of optimization.
-Make this something you declare to expose potential for paralell task processing.
+Make this something you declare to expose potential for parallel task processing.
 Supports a stream of jobs, like a game engine does.

 ### IDEA: SUPERVISORS